aFuzzyBear/astro-ui/docs/XElement/api/import.md

 Below are some working examples of the power of dynamic imports in XElement.

 Each of these examples are just simple extrapolations of what you can do with dynamically importing your modules with XElement on the client, to help enhance your components with some additional functionality.

 ### Confetti

-Let us demonstrate a Click event on a button, calling the `canvas-confetti` module from [jsdeliver].
+Let us demonstrate a 'Click' event on a button, calling the `canvas-confetti` module from [jsdeliver].
 When called it would execute with some confetti bursting on to the screen.

 ```astro
 ---